heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 Each function is available under its fully qualified name.
 The fully qualified name starts with the library name, consisting of one or more identifiers separated by periods `.` (e.g., `sapl.functions.simple`).
 The library name is followed by a period `.` and an identifier for the function name (e.g., `sapl.functions.simple.append`).
 Which function libraries are available depends on the configuration of the PDP.

-[Imports](#imports) at the beginning of a SAPL document can be used to make functions available under shorter names.
-If a function is imported via a basic import or a wildcard import, it is available under its function name (e.g., `append`).
-A library alias import provides an alternative library name (e.g., with the import statement `import sap.functions.simple as simple`, the append function would be available under `simple.append`.
+[Imports](../5_2_Imports/) at the beginning of a SAPL document can be used to make functions available under shorter names.
+A basic import makes a function available under its simple name (e.g., `import sapl.functions.simple.append` makes `append` available).
+An aliased import provides an alternative name (e.g., `import sapl.functions.simple.append as add` makes it available as `add`).

 If there are no arguments passed to the function, empty parentheses have to be denoted (e.g., `random_number()`).